-Hand applying labels is the way most companies start out, selling small quantities at a farmer’s market, or fulfilling individual online orders for example.
+Hand-applying labels are the way most companies start, selling small quantities at a farmer’s market, or fulfilling individual online orders for example.

-Hand applying labels is tedious, leads to waste (damaged labels), and despite all best efforts the labels are not consistently applied.
-Full wrap labels are even more difficult to align, and film labels tend to trap air bubbles.
+Hand-applying labels are tedious, leads to waste (damaged labels), and despite all best efforts the labels are not consistently applied.
+Full-wrap labels are even more difficult to align, and film labels tend to trap air bubbles.
 As your production volume increases and fewer friends and family are willing to join you for a “labelling party”, it can take forever to get through all those label rolls.
 Or maybe you are just tired of paper cuts, perpetually sticky, aching fingers, and misaligned labels.
 So what’s next?

 Manual Tabletop Label Applicators

 Semi-Auto Label Applicators

 Electronic semi-auto label applicators are available as tabletop machines about the size of carry-on luggage that apply the labels as you swap bottles in and out by hand.
 Some applicators operate by pressing a foot pedal, some by sensing the insertion of a new bottle.
 (We’re using ‘bottle’ here but this could be a jar, can, etc…).
 Some dispense the discarded liner into a heap on the floor and others include a waste rewinder to keep your workspace tidy.

 Added features that affect the final price can include: